amu-cai/geval/README.md

 characters, e.g. German _ß_, are tricky.
 If you upper-case _Straße_ you've got _STRASSE_, but if you lower-case it, you obtain _straße_, not _strasse_!
-For this reason, when you want to disregard case when evaluating your metric, it is better to case _case folding_ rather than lower- or upper-casing:
+For this reason, when you want to disregard case when evaluating your metric, it is better to use _case folding_ rather than lower- or upper-casing:

 #### `c` — case fold